sleepychloe/sleepychloe/README.md

   - 💻 Currently studying C
   - 🐥 Currently working on push_swap in 42 cursus
-  - 🐤 Working on GitHub pages to explain most projects !
+  - 🐤 Working on GitHub pages to explain some projects I have already done !
 </p>